How the environment raises an intelligent child - Neuroarchitecture and child development

 Early childhood (0-6 years)

-• Priorities: sensory-rich environment, safe movement spaces, tactile diversity, acoustic protection.
+• Priorities: Sensory rich environment, safe movement spaces, tactile diversity, acoustic protection.

 Middle childhood (7-12 years)

-• Functional focus : language, memory, spatial orientation.
+• Functional emphasis: Language, memory, spatial orientation.

 • Priorities: "Enriched Environment", social interaction zones, reading and research corners.